codefog/tags-bundle/docs/04-managers.md

 ## Role of the managers

-The tag managers are responsible for
+The tag managers provide necessary features and/or services for fetching and managing the tags.
+Behind the scenes they are also responsible for handling the backend widgets, the DCA fields and the insert tags.

 Currently available managers: